Hybrid cars – should you sell?

 Hybrid cars aren’t the magic fuel-saving bullet you’re always led to believe, as we demonstrated above they require a significant commitment to reap the savings they can offer.

-You either need cover a lot of around-town miles or just be invested in producing less CO2.
-Sadly, when cost comes into that argument, many just end up buying petrol.
+You either need to cover a lot of around-town miles or just be invested in producing less CO2.
+Sadly, when the cost comes into that argument, many just end up buying petrol.

 Either way, if you’ve purchased a hybrid new, you’re likely to lose out when it comes to selling up due to their quicker depreciation.
 Pure electric cars hold their value better.